ajrnz/rundeck-telegram-plugin/README.md

 Building
 --------
-The plugin is written in scala so you need to have [SBT](http://www.scala-sbt.org/) installed.
+The plugin is written in scala so you need to have [mill](http://www.lihaoyi.com/mill/) installed.
 Build the plugin:

-    sbt rundeckPlugin
+    mill plugin.assembly

-The plugin will be placed in `target/rundeck-telegram-plugin-<version>.jar`
+The plugin will be placed in `out/plugin/assembly/dest/out.jar`

+it should be renamed `rundeck-telegram-plugin-<version>.jar` and placed in the `libext` directory of your rundeck instance.

 Configuration